krakend/playground-enterprise/README.md

 - **Concurrent requests**: `/market/concurrent`: Using [concurrent requests](https://www.krakend.io/docs/endpoints/concurrent-requests/) to gather data from Coingecko API
 - **Wildcards**: `/fake-api/{*}`: Expose information from internal service at fake api using wildcard
 - **Basic authentication**: `/fake-api-auth/{*}`: Expose information from internal service at fake api using wildcard and adding Basic Authentication
-- **Geolocation / Geofencing**: `/fake-api-geofence/{*}`: Expose information from internal service at fake api using wildcard and appying geofencing (only accesible ) \
+- **Geolocation / Geofencing**: `/fake-api-geofence/{*}`: Expose information from internal service at fake API using wildcard and applying geofencing (only accessible ) \
-  _Note: to use geofencing, you should download a [Maxmind GeoIP City database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) (commercial or free) on store on `config/krakend/geoip/`_
+  _Note: to use geofencing, you should download a [Maxmind GeoIP City database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) (commercial or free) and store it on `config/krakend/geoip/`_
 - **Authentication**: `/private/auth0`: Protects and endpoint validating JWT tokens issued by Auth0

 You will find more examples with comments in `config/krakend/krakend.json`

 ---

-If you have any questions or doubt, you can find our support resources at [https://www.krakend.io/support/](https://www.krakend.io/support/)
+If you have any questions or doubts, you can find our support resources at [https://www.krakend.io/support/](https://www.krakend.io/support/)

 **Interested in a demo or a trial license of KrakenD Enterprise?** [Write us »](https://www.krakend.io/enterprise/#contact-sales)